Dorian

 “So naturally, your charm won her over in two minutes.”

-“She mostly just looked mildly traumatized.”
+“She mostly just looked traumatized.”

-David snorted.
+David laughed.
 “And you’re into that?”

-“No,” Dorian said, then paused.
-“Maybe. . .
+“No,” Dorian said, then hesitated.
+“I don’t know.
+She wasn’t trying to be anything.
+Just. . .
 I don’t know.
-Like I said, she was different.”
+It was nice.”

-“Don’t make it weird,” Dorian muttered, but the slight curve of his mouth gave him away again.
+“Don’t make it weird.”
+Dorian muttered, but the slight curve of his mouth gave him away again.

 Amara.